hc825b/hc825b.github.io/_pages/about.md

 I found these facts interesting as it mentally matches to the root causes of bugs in programming like ambiguous language semantics, nondeterministic behaviors depending on context/environment, and most frustrating of all, different conventions in different communities.

 ### Syntax

+For native speakers of English or other phonetic languages, it is crucial to first understand that the combination of written English/Latin alphabets, i.e. syllables, can help pronounce a word almost all the time.
+This however does not work well for Chinese.
+From a historical perspective, the theory I like is that there were many different tribes/countries with their speaking systems developed independently in ancient mainland China.
+The written Chinese characters were however standardized *after* the first dynasty conquered most other tribes/countries.
+To unify the language for governing, the writing system is designed to associate with the semantics of words and sentences, and it is not as important to match different existing speaking systems with writing.
+As a result, different speaking systems do not match the writing well and become dialects we see in modern Chinese.
+There are also historical reasons to why Japaneses kanji and Chinese share so many characters.
+Unsurprisingly, the pronunciation of Japanese kanjis are also quite different from how the same characters are pronounced in Chinese.

+Here I will list my names in languages and dialects I am familiar with.

 #### How my name may be written

 正體中文(Traditional Chinese): 謝橋